 Also Read:- Famous Fort in Varanasi

 Kashi is the city of Lord Shiva and Goddess Parvati.
 Shivratri is the day of Lord Shiva.
-Thus the Kashi celebrate Shivratri is lots of joy and excitement.
+Thus Maha Shivaratri is also one of the popular festivals in Varanasi.
+Kashi celebrates Shivratri with lots of joy and excitement.
 You can see a glimpse of the marriage ceremony of Lord Shiva and Maa Parvati on this day.
 People gather across the bank of the Ganga River and celebrate this festival with ancient rituals.
 Baba Vishvanath Temple also decoraated on the day of Shivaratri festival.
 If you are a devotee of Lord Shiva, definitely you should attend the Shivaratri festival celebration in Varanasi.

 Nag Nathaiya in Varanasi